i$^2$VAE: Interest Information Augmentation with Variational Regularizers for Cross-Domain Sequential Recommendation: Methodolodgy

-\subsubsection{Inference Procedure}
+\subsubsection{\textbf{Inference Procedure}}

-To learn the cross-domain and inner-domain representations, we employ the variational inference in variational autoencoders (VAEs), which approximates the true posterior with the approximate posterior $q_\phi$.
-For posterior factorization, we assume that the six latent variables correspond to the aforementioned representations\footnote{We denote each lowercase latent variable as corresponding to its respective capitalized bold representation (e.g., \( z_t^y \) corresponds \( \bm{Z}_t^y \)). } are conditionally independent given $x$ and $y$. $z_t^y$ and $z_t^x$ represent cross-domain information, while $z^x$, $z_a^x$, $z^y$, and $z_a^y$ represent domain-specific information (e.g., $z^x$ and $z_a^x$ being independent of $y$ given $x$).
-Therefore, we have $q(z^x \vert x, y) = q(z^x \vert x)$, which is applicable to other domain-specific latent variables.
-Based on this assumption, we factorize the $q_\phi$ as follows: \begin{small}
+To model the six representations described above, we use the VAE~\citep{kingma2013auto}, which encodes different aspects of a user's interests into latent variables.
+We assume that the six latent variables are conditionally independent given { \( \bm{X} \)} and { \( \bm{Y} \)}.
+Moreover, { $\bm{Z_t^Y}$} and $\bm{Z_t^X}$ represent cross-domain information, while { $\bm{Z^X}$}, { $\bm{Z_a^X}$}, { $\bm{Z^Y}$}, and { $\bm{Z_a^Y}$} represent domain-specific information that only correlates with one domain.
+With the previously mentioned assumptions, we can obtain { $q(z^x \vert x, y) = q(z^x \vert x)$}\footnote{To keep equations compact, we use lowercase, non-bold symbols in prior and posterior expansions to represent their bold uppercase counterparts (e.g., \( z_t^y \) for \( \bm{Z_t^Y} \), and \( x \) for \( \bm{X} \)).}, which is applicable to other domain-specific latent variables.
+Based on this assumption, we factorize $q_\phi$ as follows. \begin{small}